rsdoiel/rsdoiel.github.io/blog/2020/05/09/Oberon-7-and-the-filesystem.md

 # Oberon-7 and the file system

-By R. S. Doiel, 2020-05-08
+By R. S. Doiel, 2020-05-09

-This is the seventh post in the Mostly Oberon series.
+This is the seventh post in the [Mostly Oberon](../../04/11/Mostly-Oberon.html) series.
 Mostly Oberon documents my exploration of the Oberon Language, Oberon System and the various rabbit holes I will inevitably fall into.

 ## Working with files in Oberon-7